 Wide band oxygen sensors are also called wide range oxygen sensors, air fuel ratio (AFR) sensors, or just A/F sensors.
 They are called "wide band" sensors due to the fact that unlike narrow band sensors, they are not only able to tell the computer if the air/fuel mix is rich or lean, but how rich or how lean it is.
 It is able to signal to the computer a wide range of air/fuel mix readings.
 This makes it much easier for the computer to make adjustments to the fuel trim to achieve it's targeted air fuel ratio.

 These sensors are new, and weren't used in any vehicles prior to 1997.
-Starting in about 1999, nearly all Toyota models started using them.
-However, other than various Japanese and German makes, most automobile manufacturers have yet to adopt them.
+Starting in about 1999, nearly all Toyota V6 models started using them.
+Various Japanese and German makes followed Toyota's lead.
+American Manufacturer's began using them around 2008 on select models.
 Because they are a superior sensor, we feel it's only a matter of time before they are universally adopted by all manufacturers.